Contournement Nîmes – Montpellier: Route

-The programme involves the construction of 80 km of brand new track, including 60 km of high-speed line between Manduel and Lattes, an additional 10 km along the right bank of the Rhône, and another 10 km connecting Jonquières, Lattes and Manduel.
+The programme involved the construction of 80 km of brand new track, including 60 km of high-speed line between Manduel and Lattes, an additional 10 km along the right bank of the Rhône, and another 10 km connecting Jonquières, Lattes and Manduel.
 In order to construct this line, approximately 145 engineering structures, including seven viaducts, were completed.
-The maximum operating speed on the line will initially be restricted to 220 km/h, and later be risen to 300 km/h, for passenger trains, while freight trains are to be allowed to traverse it at up to 120 km/h.
-The line is mixed-use, by both TGV trains and freight, connecting to the LGV Méditerranée as well as extending it southwest towards the LGV Perpignan–Figueres.
+The maximum operating speed on the line will initially be restricted to 220 km/h, and later be raised to 300 km/h, for passenger trains, while freight trains are to be allowed to traverse it at up to 120 km/h.
+The line is used by both TGV trains and freight, connecting to the LGV Méditerranée as well as extending it southwest towards the LGV Perpignan–Figueres.

 As the existing city centre stations were expected to be unable to cope with the additional traffic of the TGV service, two new stations were built.
 Unusually, RFF took responsibility for building the stations, which will connect to the TER network and to Montpellier's tram network.
 These new stations, Montpellier Sud-de-France (referred to as Montpellier Odysséum during the planning phase) and Nîmes-Pont-du-Gard (originally planned to be named Nîmes Manduel-Redessan), were built as part of the overall programme and were completed in 2018 and 2019 respectively.
-The estimated construction cost of these stations was €280 million ($349.5 million) which was financed by the European Union and France providing a combined 52 per cent, along with a further 28 per cent from various regional and local authorities, as well as the final 20 per cent by SNCF Réseau.
+The estimated construction cost of these stations was €280 million ($349.5 million) which was financed by the European Union and France providing a combined 52 per cent, along with a further 28 per cent from various regional and local authorities, as well as the final 20% by SNCF Réseau.

 The main line is 60 km long, plus a 10 km connection to rail freight lines West of the Rhone river, and three more spurs connecting to existing railways at Jonquières, Lattes, and Manduel.
 The Nîmes-Montpellier bypass is to be equipped with the European Rail Traffic Management System (ERTMS) Level 2, the standard train signalling and traffic management system used throughout Europe, including GSM-R, the European standard for railway telecommunications.
 However, BAL will be used in the first instance.
 To provide power for the overhead lines, the construction of a new substation at La Castelle was necessary.
 Infrastructure maintenance activities are to be based at Nîmes, comprising the operational and administrative centres of Oc’Via Maintenance.